Sexual and Institutional Abuse

 Once we have obtained an initial statement we will talk to you about your options with respect to your potential claim for compensation.
 Before we can give you detailed advice it is important that we obtain your records.
 This can include wardship records if you were a ward of the state.
 If you were placed in an orphanage run by a Church or other non-government institution, these records will also be requested, although in all too many cases, Government and non Government institutions may have destroyed your documentation.
 If you were abused in a school, it will be necessary to obtain your school records.
 It may also be necessary to obtain medical records.
 We will then obtain a further detailed statement from you.
 It may also be necessary to obtain statements from family, friends or other people who may have witnessed the abuse or to whom you disclosed the abuse.

 Alternatively, if you make a claim on the State Government, part of the protocol allows you to give permission to the State to inform police of your allegations.
 If you wish the State to refer your complaint to the police, you are under no obligation to provide a formal police statement and if you wish your complaint to be dealt with confidentially the SANO taskforce will respect your wish.
 The SANO task force is keen to hear from you even if you do not wish to proceed with a formal complaint or if your perpetrator is dead.
 It is still important that your allegations are reported to the police as this may provide important background material which may assist police in ultimately bringing a perpetrator, or someone who shielded them, to justice.
 Further a successful conviction may assist in your potential claim for compensation.
-The Royal Commission can also refer complaints to the police.

 Angela Sdrinis Legal pursues all matters on a strictly no win/ no fee basis* and this means that you are not required to contribute to or pay for any costs or disbursements (out of pocket) expenses associated with investigating and/or pursuing your claim.
 This means that if you do not get a successful result, there is no charge.